Manage your manager

 Do not wait for them to ask you for your ideas.
 They probably won’t.

 - If you have ideas, don’t wait for your manager to ask you for them, present them and most importantly the benefit to the company.
 How is your idea helping the company?

 - If you see something that can be improved, provide your manager with your proposed solution.

-- Simple 1 page format such as: problem, solution, benefit to the company can be effective.
+- A simple 1-page format such as problem, solution, the benefit to the company can be effective.

-- Be open to your manager’s suggestions on improving your solution, or your ideas implementation.
+- Be open to your manager’s suggestions for improving your solution, or the implementation of your ideas.
 I can guarantee you that your idea won’t be implemented without some improvements or suggestion from others.
 EXPECT THEM, ACCEPT THEM and BE GRACIOUS about it.

 - Support your manager:

-- If you manager is looking for volunteers, be the first to volunteer, and let them know you will tackle anything and everything.
+- If your manager is looking for volunteers, be the first to volunteer, and let them know you will tackle anything and everything.
 Any side project regardless of how small or menial.

 For those of you who think that managing your manager is for the birds, remember Darth Vadar managed his boss the Emperor of the Galaxy Palpatine, the Sith Lord.
 He gave him updates on the progress, checked in, and when there was a choke point, he reset expectations.
 (Progress of the DeathStar was slower than expected, so he explained the delay.)